Ibibio language

 An Ibibio speaker, recorded in the United Kingdom.

-Ibibio is the native language of the Ibibio people of Nigeria, belonging to the Ibibio-Efik dialect cluster of the Cross River languages.
+Ibibio (Standardized Ibibio: Ùsèm Ìbìbìò) is the native language of the Ibibio people of Nigeria, belonging to the Ibibio-Efik dialect cluster of the Cross River languages also known as Ibibioid in the Niger-Congo language family.
 The name Ibibio is sometimes used for the entire dialect cluster.
-In pre-colonial times, it was written with Nsibidi ideograms, similar to Igbo, Efik, Anaang, and Ejagham.
-Ibibio has also had influences on Afro-American diasporic languages such as AAVE words like buckra which come from the Ibibio word mbakara and in the Afro-Cuban tradition of abakua.
+In pre-colonial times, the Ibibio used Nsibidi ideograms, as did the Igbo, Efik, Anaang, and Ejagham.
+Ibibio has influenced Afro-American diasporic languages.
+For example, the AAVE word buckra and Afro-Cuban abakua come from the Ibibio word mbakara.

 Geographic distribution

 The Ibibio people are found in the South-South region of Nigeria in Akwa Ibom State, Cross River State, and Eastern Abia State (Arochukwu and Ukwa East LGAs).
 Ibibio communities in Opobo Nkoro and Oyigbo LGA's of Rivers State are largely unknown.

 Some Ibibios are also found in other neighboring countries (western Cameroon, Bioko — central Guinea, and Ghana).